Want to become an officer in the Philippine Coast Guard (PCG)? It all starts with passing the PCG Aptitude Battery Test (PCGABT).

-Let’s get started and help you succeed!
+Let’s get you ready to succeed!

 Table of Contents